-One of the saddest aspects of death for many families in our area has to be that because of financial concerns the family is not properly able to grieve the passing of a loved one.
-Whether the passing of the loved one was expected or sudden it goes without saying that the impact of the death have a loved one and family member is significant.
-Part of the grieving process is being able to take the necessary time to work through any emotions and feelings that may have arisen due to the passing and to physically be present with your family to share in those emotions.
+One of the saddest aspects of death for many families in our area is that the family cannot properly grieve the passing of a loved one because of financial concerns.
+Whether the passing of the loved one was expected or sudden, it goes without saying that the impact of the death have a loved one, and family member is significant.
+Part of the grieving process is taking the necessary time to work through any emotions and feelings that may have arisen due to the passing and physically be present with your family to share in those emotions.

-Unfortunately, when there are unanswered questions regarding a person and their desires as far as how their property should be divided at their death this can lead to issues down the road.
+Unfortunately, when there are unanswered questions regarding a person and their desires about how their property should be divided at their death, this can lead to issues down the road.
 These financial issues can take attention away from properly processing and going through the grieving process.
-Not only that, it presents an additional set of circumstances where your family would have to concentrate and think hard about matters while your attention is being diverted in a million different directions.
+Not only that, it presents an additional set of circumstances where your family would have to concentrate and think hard about matters.
+At the same time, your attention is being diverted in a million different directions.
 Needless to say, it is not the best of circumstances to have to wade into waters like these immediately after the passing of a loved one.

 From my experience as an attorney, I can tell you that having a will is probably the most important thing a person can do to prepare for their death.
-By having a will, naming an executor, and helping him or her to prepare for what you want to see at the time of your passing occur to your property there can be a lot of peace for a family which would otherwise allow for proper grieving rather than worrying and consternation about how property will be divided.
+By having a will, naming an executor, and helping them to prepare for what you want to see at the time of your passing occur to your property, there can be a lot of peace for a family, which would otherwise allow for proper grieving rather than worrying and consternation about how property will be divided.

 What does probate mean?